Dissertation Grants 2025

 GRANTEES’ SOCIAL SECURITY AND NOTIFICATION OBLIGATION

 Mela, the Farmers’ Social Insurance Institution of Finland, provides comprehensive pension cover and social security to farmers and recipients of scientific or artistic grants and scholarships.
-The Cancer Foundation notifies Mela of all grants where the grant period exceeds four (4) months and where the grant is at least 1,534 euros.
+The Cancer Foundation notifies Mela of all grants where the grant period exceeds four (4) months and where the grant is at least 1,570 euros.

 NOTIFYING THE TAX ADMINISTRATION OF DISSERTATION GRANTS

-The Cancer Foundation Finland notifies the Tax Administration of the amount in euros of grant money it pays and the personal data of the grantee.
+In personal grants the Cancer Foundation Finland notifies the Tax Administration of the amount in euros of grant money it pays and the personal data of the grantee.

 A notification to the tax authorities requires that the recipient has a Finnish personal identity code.
 The personal identity code is provided with the payment details via the grant application system.
 Read more on the taxation of grants on the Tax Administration’s website.